 In 1969, Haden made his first individual musical statement by forming a revolutionary large ensemble called the Liberation Music Orchestra, and released an album of the same name.
 Commissioning noted pianist/composer Carla Bley as arranger, Haden blended experimental big band jazz with the folk songs of the Spanish Civil War to create a powerfully original work.

 From 1967 to 1976, Haden worked with Keith Jarrett's trio and quartet, which included Paul Motian and Dewey Redman.
 In 1986 he formed Quartet West, an ensemble he established to play more mainstream, bop-oriented material, with which he continues to perform and record.
-Over the years, his love of the duet format teamed him with musicians such as Hank Jones, Kenny Barron, Alice Coltrane, Pat Metheny, and, most recently, Keith Jarrett for their album Jasmine.
-Haden shared a 1997 Grammy Award with Metheny for their Beyond the Missouri Sky album, one of three Grammys that Haden has received.
+Over the years, his love of the duet format teamed him with musicians such as Hank Jones, Kenny Barron, Alice Coltrane, Pat Metheny, and, most recently, Keith Jarrett for their albums Jasmine and Last Dance.
+Haden shared a 1997 Grammy Award with Metheny for their Beyond the Missouri Sky album, one of three Grammys that Haden received.

 Liberation Music Orchestra, Impulse!, 1969